tiangolo/uvicorn-gunicorn-docker/README.md

 If you are creating a new [**FastAPI**](https://fastapi.tiangolo.com/) web application you should use [**tiangolo/uvicorn-gunicorn-fastapi**](https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker) instead.

-**Note**: FastAPI is based on Starlette and adds several features on top of it for APIs: data validation, data conversion, documentation, dependency injection and others.
+**Note**: FastAPI is based on Starlette and adds several features on top of it.
+Useful for APIs and other cases: data validation, data conversion, documentation with OpenAPI, dependency injection, security/authentication and others.

 **Note**: Unless you are doing something more technically advanced, you probably should be using [**Starlette**](https://www.starlette.io/) with [**tiangolo/uvicorn-gunicorn-starlette**](https://github.com/tiangolo/uvicorn-gunicorn-starlette-docker) or [**FastAPI**](https://fastapi.tiangolo.com/) with [**tiangolo/uvicorn-gunicorn-fastapi**](https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker).